 The deadline is the same for the full paper and for the supplementary materials.

-Q: Should appendices/supplementary material be added as a separate PDF or in the same PDF as the main paper?
+Q: Should the appendices be added as a separate PDF or in the same PDF as the main paper?

-Either is allowed, you can include the supplementary material at the end of the main pdf after the references, or you can include it as a separate file for the supplementary materials.
+Either is allowed, you can include the the appendices at the end of the main pdf after the references, or you can include it as a separate file for the supplementary materials.